 Sabine’s daughter Annika, summed up the whole afternoon’s performance in a few words.
 “I loved them all,” she said.

-Shen Yun Performing Arts New York Company will perform at Brisbane's QPAC Lyric Theatre for three shows on June 1 and 2, bringing the Oceania leg of its 2010 World Tour to an end.
+Shen Yun Performing Arts New York Company will perform at Melbourne’s Arts Centre State Theatre until May 30, before moving on to Brisbane for three shows, June 1-2, bringing the Oceania leg of its 2010 World Tour to an end.
 For more information visit ShenYunPerformingArts.org